(A tall gringo sticking out like a sore thumb in Machu Picchu, Peru)

 GNU/Linux, MS Windows, and Mac OS X, LibreOffice is a true drop-in

-with all my MS Office-using colleagues, and they had no idea that I'm
+with all my MS Office-using colleagues, and they had no idea that I was

 using "something different."
 It's that seamless.
-I haven't
+At home, I haven't

 used MS Office in years...I haven't had to.